apicco/trajectory_alignment/about.md

 # Licence

 All the software here is distributed under the terms of the [GNU General Public License Version 3, June 2007](https://www.gnu.org/licenses/gpl.html). `trajalign` is a free software and comes with ABSOLUTELY NO WARRANTY.
 You are welcome to redistribute the software.
-However, we deeply appreciate is the use of our software would results in citations of [Picco, A., Kaksonen, M., _Precise tracking of the dynamics of multiple proteins in endocytic events_,  Methods in Cell Biology, Vol. 139, pages 51-68 (2017)](http://www.sciencedirect.com/science/article/pii/S0091679X16301546).
+However, we deeply appreciate is the use of our software would result in citations of [Picco, A., Kaksonen, M., _Precise tracking of the dynamics of multiple proteins in endocytic events_,  Methods in Cell Biology, Vol. 139, pages 51-68 (2017)](http://www.sciencedirect.com/science/article/pii/S0091679X16301546).
 Enjoy!